-Chapte hapter 21 requirement Extent of compliance full part no (b) determine the extent to which the QMS in based on Chapter 21 ~ determine the extent to which S&E complies with PCT Guidelines ~ (C) an objective and transparent way ✓ (d) using input incl. information according paragraph 21.1224 ✓ (e) recording the results ✓ 21.10 Assurance to monitor and adapt to actual workload (i) Infrastructure in place to ensure that a quantity of staff (a) sufficient to deal with the inflow of work ✓ (b) which maintains tech. qualifications to S&E in all technical fields ~ (c) which maintains the language facilities to understand languages according to Rule 34 ~ (ii) Infrastructure to provide a quantity of skilled administrative staff (a) at a level to support the technically qualified staff ✓ (b) for the documentation records ✓ (iii) Ensuring appropriate equipment to carry out S&E ✓ (iv) Ensuring documentation accord. to Rule 34 ✓ (v) (a) Instructions to help staff understand and act accord. the quality criteria and standards ~ (b) Instructions to follow work procedures accurately and they are kept up-to-date. ~ (vi) (a) Training and development program to ensure and maintain necessary skills in search and examination ~ (b) Training and development program to ensure awareness of staff to comply with the quality criteria and standards. ~ (vii) (a) System in place for monitoring resources required to deal with demand ~ (b) System in place for monitoring resources required to comply with the quality standards in S&E ~ 21.11 (i) 1 Control mechanisms to ensure timely issue of S&E reports ✓ 1 (ii) Control mech. regarding fluctuations in demand and backlog ✓ 21.12 (i) Internal quality assurance system for self assessment (a) for compliance with S&E Guidelines ✓
+Chapte pter 21 requirement Extent of compliance full part no determine the extent to which S&E complies with PCT Guidelines ~ (c) an objective and transparent way ✓ (d) using input incl. information according paragraph 21.24 ✓ (e) recording the results ✓ 21.10 Assurance to monitor and adapt to actual workload (i) Infrastructure in place to ensure that a quantity of staff (a) sufficient to deal with the inflow of work ✓ (b) which maintains tech. qualifications to S&E in all technical fields ~ (c) which maintains the language facilities to understand languages according to Rule 34 √ (ii) Infrastructure to provide a quantity of skilled administrative staff (a) at a level to support the technically qualified staff ✓ (b) for the documentation records ✓ (iii) Ensuring appropriate equipment to carry out S&E ✓ (iv) Ensuring documentation accord. to Rule 34 ✓ (v) (a) Instructions to help staff understand and act accord. the quality criteria and standards ~ (b) Instructions to follow work procedures accurately and they are kept up-to-date. ~ (vi) (a) Training and development program to ensure and maintain necessary skills in search and examination ~ (b) Training and development program to ensure awareness of staff to comply with the quality criteria and standards. ~ (vii) (a) System in place for monitoring resources required to deal with demand ~ (b) System in place for monitoring resources required to comply with the quality standards in S&E ~ 21.11 (i) 1 Control mechanisms to ensure timely issue of S&E reports ✓ (ii) 1 Control mech. regarding fluctuations in demand and backlog ✓ 21.12 (i) 1 Internal quality assurance system for self assessment (a) for compliance with S&E Guidelines ✓ (b) for channeling feedback to staff ✓

-Chapter 21 requirement Extent of compliance full part no (b) for channeling feedback to staff ✓ (ii) System for measurement of data and reporting for continuous improvement ~ (iii) System for verifying the effectiveness of actions taken to correct deficient S&E work ~ 21.14 (a) Contact person helping identify best practice between Authorities ~ (b) Contact person fostering continual improvement ✓ (c) Contact person providing for effective comm. with other Authorities for feedback and evaluation ~ 21.15 (i) (a) Appropriate system for handling complaints ✓ (b) Appropriate system for taking preventive/corrective actions ✓ (c) Appropriate system for offering feedback to users ~ (ii) (a) A procedure for monitoring user satisfaction & perception ✓ (b) A procedure for ensuring their legitimate needs and expectations are met ~ (iii) Clear and concise guidance on the S&E process for the user ✓ (iv) Indication where and how the Authority makes its quality objectives publicly available ~ 21.16 Established communication with WIPO and designated and elected Offices ~ 21.17 QMS of Authority clearly described (e.g. Quality Manual) ✓ 21.18 (a) Documents making up the Quality Manual have been prepared and distributed ~ (b) Media available to support the Quality Manual ✓ (c) Document control measures are taken ✓ 21.19 (i) 1 Quality policy of the Authority and commitment to QMS ✓ (ii) Scope of QMS ✓ (iii) Organizational structure and responsibilities ✓ (iv) the documented processes are carried out in the Authority ✓ (v) Resources available to carry out processes and implementing the procedures ~ (vi) a description of the interaction between the processes and the procedures of the QMS. ~ 21.20 (i) 1 Records which documents are kept and where they are kept ✓ (ii) 1 Records of results of management review ✓
+Chapte Chapter 21 requirement Exte com е full part no (ii) System for measurement of data and reporting for continuous improvement ~ (iii) System for verifying the effectiveness of actions taken to correct deficient S&E work ~ 21.14 (a) Contact person helping identify best practice between Authorities ~ (b) Contact person fostering continual improvement ✓ (c) Contact person providing for effective comm. with other Authorities for feedback and evaluation • 21.15 (i) (a) Appropriate system for handling complaints ✓ (b) Appropriate system for taking preventive/corrective actions ✓ (C) Appropriate system for offering feedback to users ✓ (ii) (a) A procedure for monitoring user satisfaction & perception ✓ (b) A procedure for ensuring their legitimate needs and expectations are met ~ (iii) Clear and concise guidance on the S&E process for the user ✓ (iv) Indication where and how the Authority makes its quality objectives publicly available ~ 21.16 Established communication with WIPO and designated and elected Offices ~ 21.17 QMS of Authority clearly described (e.g. Quality Manual) ✓ 21.18 (a) Documents making up the Quality Manual have been prepared and distributed ~ (b) Media available to support the Quality Manual ✓ (C) Document control measures are taken ✓ 21.19 (i) Quality policy of the Authority and commitment to QMS ✓ (ii) Scope of QMS ✓ (iii) Organizational structure and responsibilities ✓ (iv) the documented processes are carried out in the Authority ~ (v) Resources available to carry out processes and implementing the procedures ~ (vi) a description of the interaction between the processes and the procedures of the QMS. ~ 21.20 (i) Records which documents are kept and where they are kept ✓ (ii) Records of results of management review ✓ (iii) Records about training, skills and experience of staff ✓ page 5